Structure and Layout

 Create slides with an accessible reading order

-For any guidance regarding Structure and Layout, please have a look at this Cribsheet that tells everything in detail.
+For any guidance regarding Structure and Layout, please have a look at this structure and layout crib sheet that explains everything in detail.

 For more information and resources please visit Microsoft Accessibility Video Training.